cedecj042/SkillTest/README.md

 cp .env.example .env
 ```

-update the env with your database credentials and other configuration
+Then update the .env file with your database credentials and other configurations:
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1